 Full Description

 This edition of Paradise Lost (1667, 1674) makes its own distinctive contribution to the editorial tradition.
 It presents the two lifetime versions of Milton's poem in juxtaposition with each other.
 However, unlike previous scholarly editions it does not attempt to synthesise the two lifetime versions into a text that never existed.
-Nor does it privilege the later version over the earlier.
-It presents, too, a new intellectual context for interpreting the
+Nor does it always privilege the later version over the earlier.
+It presents, too, a new intellectual context for

-Christiana.
+Doctrina Christiana.
 It also offers a more detailed account of its publishing history and the highly unusual organisation within the booktrade, contrived to distribute Milton's finest achievement in an England devastated by the Great Fire of London.

 Contents